Zip is an app-based buy now, pay later (BNPL) platform that can be used both instore and online.

 Zip lets you pay off the full amount or pay in instalments.
-Repayments can be weekly, fortnightly or monthly, as long as a minimum repayment of $40 is made each month for balances under $1000.
-For balances over $1000, or if you're using Zip Money, minimum repayments might be more.
+Repayments can be weekly, fortnightly or monthly, as long as a minimum repayment of $10 is made each week for balances in Zip Pay.
+For balances in Zip Money, minimum repayments might be more.

 Where you can use Zip

-Zip also has a 'Tap and Zip' feature in Zip Pay that allows customers to shop where contactless payments are accepted by linking to Apple Wallet or Google Pay.
+Yes.
+Zip has a 'Tap to pay' feature in Zip Pay that allows customers to shop anywhere contactless payments are accepted by linking to Apple Wallet or Google Pay.

 Paying your bills using Zip